snigdhagit/snigdha/content/authors/admin/_index.md

 and generative modeling.
 Visit <b><span style="color: #00008B">Research</b> to explore the unique contributions of my work with collaborators and team members. <br> </p> -->

-My research focuses on statistical methodology for trustworthy science, transforming purely algorithmic methods, including modern AI, into honest, transparent, and replicable scientific knowledge. <br>
+My research focuses on statistical methodology for trustworthy science, transforming purely algorithmic methods, including modern AI, into honest, transparent, and replicable scientific knowledge.
+Toward this goal, my team develops new ways to model complex data with methods rivaling modern AI, draw principled inference after black-box selection, and rigorously evaluate black-box algorithms. <br>

 My current research is funded through grants from both the National Science Foundation and the National Institutes of Health.
 My work was recognized with the [CAREER Award](https://new.nsf.gov/funding/opportunities/faculty-early-career-development-program-career) for early-career faculty by the National Science Foundation in the 2023 funding cycle and the [Bernoulli Society's New Researcher Award](https://www.bernoullisociety.org/prizes/267-bernoulli-society-new-researcher-award) in Mathematical Statistics for 2025.
 I am an elected member of the [International Statistical Institute](https://www.isi-web.org) since 2021.